-Life coaching niches and specialities are not rigidly defined and each will interact with another.
-On this page we look at the six basic niches and the sub-specialties that may help define your coaching focus.
+Life coaching niches and specialities are not rigidly defined and many will interact.
+On this page we look at the six basic niches and some sub-specialties that may help define your coaching focus.

-Whichever coaching niche you choose, it's all really life coaching applied to a particular situation that the client brings to you.
-Whatever the coaching speciality that you are working within, the principles are the same.
+Whichever niche or speciality you choose, you'll find it's all really life coaching applied to a particular situation that the client brings to you.
+The principles are the same.

 Business coaching can spill over into personal coaching.
-Personal coaching into relationship coaching, career coaching into life purpose coaching and so on.
-I have yet to have a client who comes to me with one specific niche issue that doesn’t spill over into coaching about another.
+Personal coaching into relationship coaching, career coaching into life purpose coaching, health coaching and so on.
+I have yet to have a client who came to me with one specific issue which didn't spill over into coaching about another.

 So my take on choosing your own coaching speciality is not to be too narrow in your definition.
 By all means “identify the need” or “identify the pain” as you will often be advised by niche experts, but realise that the separation is rarely, if ever, that simple.

-To help you get an understanding of the core life coaching niches that most coaching will fit into, let’s look at the main coaching niches and some of the specialties that fit under them.
+To help you get an understanding of the core coaching niches that most coaching will fit into, let’s look at the main ones and some of the narrower specialties that can fit under them.

-This is one of the biggest coaching niches and covers a wide area of workplace coaching.
+This is one of the biggest coaching niches and covers a wide area of career and job issues.